Ruth Perry (librarian)

 Ruth Willis Perry was an American librarian, journalist, and civil rights activist.
-She is known for her work with the Miami chapter of the NAACP and her stand against the Johns Committee, also known as the Florida Legislative Investigation Committee, which investigated alleged subversive actions by the NAACP.
+She is known for her work with the Miami chapter of the National Association for the Advancement of Colored People (NAACP) and her stand against the Johns Committee, also known as the Florida Legislative Investigation Committee, which investigated alleged subversive actions by the NAACP.

 Early life

 Her grandfather was a slaveholding Confederate officer, who was with Robert E. Lee at Appomattox.
 Her father, Francis Morris Willis, was a successful dentist, who held an interest in politics.
 Perry grew up in both Ithaca, New York, and Williston, South Carolina.
 She spent her summers in Williston but attended elementary through high school in Ithaca, where churches and schools were integrated.
 She had a degree in English from Converse College in South Carolina and a degree in library science from Drexel University.